 WVU Potomac State College is committed to student success.
 Our goal is to help students succeed academically and to progress toward graduation in a timely manner.
 With this in mind, students are placed into math and English courses based on prerequisites or placement scores.
 Students may place by ACT Math and English score, SAT Math and English score, scores on the ALEKS Math Assessment, scores on the ACCUPLACER Sentence Skills assessment.

 The event is held at the Church McKee Arts Center and parking is available on both sides of the building.
 Get directions to WVU Potomac State College.

 Where Will I Stay?

 Nearby lodging options are available if you plan on traveling the day before orientation and need a place to stay.
-View Accomodations.
+View local accommodations.